frozenfoxx/falconbot/README.md

 # falconbot

-An automated bot that follows social media accounts
+An automated bot that watches social media accounts.